BBC Studios Writers' Academy

 Proof of age, identity and eligibility may be requested.
 BBC Studios’ decision as to the eligibility of individual entrants will be final and no correspondence will be entered into.

 2. All entries must be the original work of the entrant and must not infringe the rights of any other party.
-The BBC accepts no liability if entrants ignore these rules and entrants agree to fully indemnify the BBC against any claims by any third party arising from any breach of these rules.
+BBC Studios accepts no liability if entrants ignore these rules and entrants agree to fully indemnify BBC Studios against any claims by any third party arising from any breach of these rules.

 3. If the submitted script has been through a development process with a production company, agent, training scheme etc. then this must be declared in the entry application accompanying your script.

-4. Novels, short stories, poems and short film scripts are ineligible and will be not be considered.
+4. Adaptations of third party material, novels, short stories, poems and short film scripts are ineligible and will be not be considered.
 Short film scripts shall be considered to be any script that is less than 30 minutes duration.